andreirosu11/build-your-local-ragstack-chatbot/README.md

 Check out the complete code in [app_7.py](./app_7.py).

-To get this application started locally you'll need to install the PyPDF dependency as follows:
+To get this application started locally you'll need to install the PyPDF dependency as follows (which should already be done as part of the prerequisites):
 ```bash
 pip install pypdf
 ```